Get instant quote

 Surface finish

-Having the right surface finishes is critical for the aerospace industry, and 3D-printed parts can be post-processed to a very high surface finish.
-Some technologies, such as Material Jetting, can produce parts with a smooth, injection-molding-like finish off the printer with little post-processing needed.
-High-performance metal parts produced with DMSL/SLM or low-cost metal parts produced with Binder Jetting can also be smoothed and polished (or even CNC machined) after printing to improve their accuracy and surface finish.
+Controlling surface finish is critical in aerospace, and 3D printed parts can be post processed to a very high surface quality.
+Material jetting can produce an injection molding like finish directly from the printer with minimal post processing.
+High performance metal parts produced with DMLS/SLM, and low cost metal parts produced with binder jetting, can be smoothed and polished, or CNC machined, after printing to improve accuracy and surface finish.

 Part orientation

-For functional parts that will bare load, part orientation in the build platform is very important.
-Due to the layer-by-layer nature of 3D printing, most parts will have anisotropic mechanical properties and will be weaker in the Z direction.
-This should be taken into consideration during the design process.
+For functional load-bearing parts, orientation on the build platform is critical.
+Due to the layer-by-layer nature of 3D printing, most parts have anisotropic mechanical properties and are weaker in the Z direction.
+Factor this into the design to meet strength and durability requirements.

 Support structures